picarro-cchang/Brooks/experiments/firmware/pigss/boxer/README.markdown

 #### STANDBY ####

 Put the system in standby mode.
 This will disable all channels and configure their bypass valves for the default flow.
 This command may fail if the `standby` state isn't accessible from the current state.

 ##### Typical Return #####

+`0`

+#### CLEAN ####

+Put the system in clean mode.
+As with `standby`, this will disable all channels and configure their bypass valves for the default flow.
+Unlike `standby`, this will open the clean solenoid to allow clean gas to go to the analyzers.

+You can exit clean mode by enabling a sample channel or going back to standby mode.

+##### Typical Return #####